nabarunDG/vaccinerumorcontrol/README.md

 |Vaccine02|chills|known, common, minor|
 <br><br><br>
 # Tech Approach
 We will develop a chatbot to allowing users to describe symptoms and learn if they could be vaccine-related.
 Serious side effects will be referred for medical attention.
 Basic management information will be provided for common known minor side effects, including how long symptoms are expected to last.
-Using [Twilio](), the chatbot can be embedded in other websites for mass syndication, and will be accessible via SMS text and WhatsApp.
+Using services like [Twilio](https://www.twilio.com/messaging), the chatbot can be embedded in other websites for mass syndication, and will be accessible via SMS text and WhatsApp.
+Python-based chatbots be developed for pilot message testing.
 <br><br>
 # Why This Is Needed Now
-A [recent headline in *Science*](https://science.sciencemag.org/content/370/6520/1022?fbclid=IwAR1glSi-0GalPGx1ASJDzDPfyu91Wk-ODA_NbIYGlz2xrpjCRtceIdrcsPQ) summarizes the need: Public needs to prep for vaccine side effects
+A [recent headline in *Science*](https://science.sciencemag.org/content/370/6520/1022?fbclid=IwAR1glSi-0GalPGx1ASJDzDPfyu91Wk-ODA_NbIYGlz2xrpjCRtceIdrcsPQ) summarizes the need: Public needs to prep for vaccine side effects<br>
-The professional society for side effect surveillance has been [warning about this concern](https://link.springer.com/article/10.1007/s40264-020-00941-4) for months.
-[Industry experts](https://www.mymedsandme.com/resources/whitepapers/impact-covid-19-vaccination-on-safety-reporting-and-liability) have been warning of the upcoming challenges.
-News media have also started recognizing the impending storm.
+[Professional societies](https://link.springer.com/article/10.1007/s40264-020-00941-4) and [industry experts](https://www.mymedsandme.com/resources/whitepapers/impact-covid-19-vaccination-on-safety-reporting-and-liability) have warned of this challege for months.
 + [BBC News](https://www.bbc.com/news/54893437), Nov 15, 2020: Vaccine rumours debunked: Microchips, 'altered DNA' and more
 + [NBC News](https://www.nbcnews.com/health/health-news/covid-19-vaccines-may-have-potentially-unpleasant-side-effects-n1247485), Nov 12, 2020: Covid-19 vaccines may have potentially unpleasant side effects
 + [Washington Post](https://www.washingtonpost.com/politics/2020/11/17/cybersecurity-202-next-big-disinformation-fight-is-coming-over-coronavirus-vaccines/), Nov 17, 2020: The next big disinformation fight is coming – over coronavirus vaccines